Grey Cup

 The Grey Cup (Coupe Grey) is both the championship game of the Canadian Football League (CFL) and the trophy awarded to the victorious team playing in the namesake championship of professional Canadian football.
-The game is contested between the winners of the CFL's East and West Divisional playoffs and is one of Canadian television's largest annual sporting events.
-The Toronto Argonauts have the most Grey Cup wins (18) since its introduction in 1909, while the Edmonton Elks (formerly the Edmonton Eskimos) have the most Grey Cup wins (11) since the merger in 1958.
-The latest, the 109th Grey Cup, took place in Regina, Saskatchewan on November 20, 2022, when the Toronto Argonauts defeated the Winnipeg Blue Bombers 24–23.
+The game is contested between the winners of the CFL's East and West divisional playoffs and is one of Canadian television's largest annual sporting events.
+Since 2022, the game has been held on the third Sunday of November and following Remembrance Day.
+The Toronto Argonauts have the most Grey Cup wins (19) since its introduction in 1909, while the Edmonton Elks have the most Grey Cup wins (11) since the merger in 1958.
+The latest, the 112th Grey Cup, took place in Winnipeg, Manitoba, on November 16, 2025, when the Saskatchewan Roughriders defeated the Montreal Alouettes 25–17.

-The Grey Cup game is Canada's largest annual sports and television event, regularly drawing a Canadian viewing audience of about 4 million.
-Two awards are given for play in the game: the Most Valuable Player and the Dick Suderman Trophy as most valuable Canadian player.
-As a member of the Winnipeg Blue Bombers, Andrew Harris was the first player to win both the Grey Cup's Most Valuable Canadian and Most Valuable Player the same year, which he did in 2019.
+The Grey Cup is Canada's largest annual sports and television event, regularly drawing a Canadian viewing audience of about 4 million.
+Two awards are given for play in the game: the Most Valuable Player and the Dick Suderman Trophy as the most valuable Canadian player.
+In 2019, Andrew Harris was the first player to win both the Grey Cup's Most Valuable Canadian and Most Valuable Player the same year, playing for the Winnipeg Blue Bombers.